Matt Barber

 she/her | tsil[at]uoregon.edu

 Titas is from India, where she completed her Bachelor’s and Masters’s studies as the Indian Institute of Science Education and Research Bhopal with a Biology major.
 Her Master’s project with Dr. Vineet K. Sharma focused on the interactions between skin microbes and metabolites.
-Currently as a Ph.D. student at the U of O, she is exploring evolutionary conflicts between hosts and microbes over nutrient metals.
+Currently as a Ph.D. student at the University of Oregon, she is exploring conflicts between hosts and microbes over nutrient metals.
 In her free time Titas likes to cook, watch/read thriller series, photographing nature, and plan for trips in upcoming vacations.

 Kendal Tinney